Calebio/Personal-Notes/Azure/az-104-notes.md

   - Set Replication to Zone-redundant storage (ZRS).
   - Create a backup policy and configure the backup for the VM.

+- By default, backups of virtual machines are kept for 30 days.

+- Powershell CMDlets
+  - `Add-AzVhd`: Uploads an on-premises VHD to Azure

+  - `New-AzVM`: Used to create a new virtual machine

+  - `New-AzDisk`: Used to create a managed disk

+  - `New-AzDataShare`: Used to create an Azure data share

+- The Microsoft Azure Recovery Service (MARS) agent must be installed on the servers.
+The MARS agent is mandatory to perform backup and recovery services for any servers.

 [Full study Docs](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/az-104)